kiranma72/abdm-docs/content/3-milestone2/link-care-context/discovery-link.md

 	- For the patient, you need to send one or more care-context detail, as follows:
 		- Care context reference: ABXXX222
 		- Display: General diagnosis
-	Provide only a general hint of the patient's care context here, staying away from private diagnostic details.
+	provide only a general hint of the patient's care context here, staying away from private diagnostic details.
 Here's an example:
 		- TB program: Use your Nikshay program ID
 		- PMJAY program: This context is linked with your PMJAY ID - PXXX239
 		- Your last visit was with Dr. Shekhar on 21/03/2020